-Prosecutor won’t seek death penalty in Catholic store attack
+APNewsBreak: No death penalty in Catholic store attack

-ST. LOUIS (AP) — St. Louis County prosecutor Wesley Bell says he won’t seek the death penalty for a man accused of killing a woman and sexually assaulting two others inside a religious supplies store.
+ST. LOUIS (AP) — A prosecutor said Friday that he won’t seek the death penalty against a man accused of killing a woman and sexually assaulting two others inside a suburban St. Louis religious supplies store.

-Bell said Friday in a statement to The Associated Press that he will seek life in prison without the possibility of parole for Thomas Bruce.
+Wesley Bell, who took over as St. Louis County prosecutor this month, told The Associated Press in a statement that although he won’t seek capital punishment for Thomas Bruce in the Nov.
+19 attack, he will work to ensure that the one-time minister spends the rest of his days behind bars.

-Bruce is charged with first-degree murder and other crimes in the Nov.
-19 attack at the Catholic Supply store near the St. Louis suburb of Ballwin.
-Authorities say he fatally shot 53-year-old Jamie Schmidt when she refused his sexual demands.
+“These are horrific crimes,” Bell said.
+“I will use all the resources of the State of Missouri and my office to see to it that the person who killed Jamie Schmidt and violently sexually assaulted two other victims at the Catholic Supply Store will spend the rest of his life in prison with no possibility of parole.”

 Most Read Nation & World Stories